aapodolskiy/gender-rus/README.md

 # Gender-rus

-Determine the gender based on Russian name, surname or patronymic. <br/>
+Determine the gender, based on Russian name, surname, or patronymic. <br/>

 ## usage